 What types of surgeries can increase my risk of adhesions?

 In most cases of adhesions, they form in the majority of women after gynecologic pelvic surgery.
 Studies have shown that adhesions formed in 55-100% of patients who had reproductive pelvic surgery, whether open or laparoscopic.
-For example: